jakobdylanc/llmcord.py/README.md

 # Features
 - ### Elegant chat system
-  @ the bot and it will reply to your message.
+  Mention (@) the bot and it will reply to your message.
 Anyone can reply to the bot's message to continue from that point. **The message reply chain is the conversation thread.**
   > Works when replying to ANY message in your server, just @ the bot!

 - ### Choose your LLM